RocketDerp/April14_2025/Important/War_Against_NonFiction/War_Against_Filter_Bubble_Escape.md

 ## Induced egomania

-The Internet Researh Agency and Cambridge Analyt9ica induce extreme egomania, pain in the human mind, so people do not escape thier fixation on specific styels of leadership signals / leading indicators / signals to follow.
+The Internet Researh Agency and Cambridge Analytica induce extreme egomania, pain in the human mind, so people do not escape thier fixation on specific styels of leadership signals / leading indicators / signals to follow.

 See also: [Cambridge Analytica quotes / Russian IRA formation November 7, 2012](../../Quotes_Pile/Cambridge_Analytica_Quotes.md)